kerbalis/unblockers/README.md

 ingot / ltbeef.netlify.app
-ingot is a bookmarklet that can disable extensions, but unfortuonatelyz only works on chrome
+ingot is a bookmarklet that can disable extensions, but unfortuonately only works on chrome

 https://borrrrnana-kerbalis.koyeb.app
 hypertabs, hosted by me